sorbet/sorbet/website/docs/generics.md

   provide the guarantees it should.
 This can give users of the generic abstraction false confidence in the type system.

-  To mitigate this, write tests using the abstraction that should not type check, and double check that they don't.
+  To mitigate this, write example code that should not type check and double check that it doesn't.
 Get creative with these tests.
 Consider writing tests that make uncommon use of subtyping, inheritance, mutation, etc.

+  (There is nothing built into Sorbet for writing such tests.
+The easiest approach is to manually build small examples using the new API that don't type check, but don't check the resulting files in (or check them in, but mark them `# typed: ignore`, and bump the sigil up temporarily while making changes).
+  The diligent may way to automate this by running Sorbet a second time on a codebase that includes extra files meant to not type check, asserting that Sorbet indeed reports errors.)

   It can also be helpful to use `T.reveal_type` and/or `T.assert_type!` to inspect the types of intermediate values to see if `T.untyped` has silently snuck in somewhere.

-  (There is no method built into Sorbet for writing such tests; the best way to do it is manually while making changes to the generic abstraction.
-The diligent may way to automate this by running Sorbet a second time on a codebase that includes extra files meant to not type check, and assert that Sorbet indeed reports errors.)

 - Many things **don't type check when they should**.